dylangough/Express-Note-Taker/README.md

 <h2>What is this?</h2>

-The express note taker is a program that
+Created an application that can be used to write, save, and delete notes.
+This application will use an express backend and save and retrieve note data from a JSON file.

 <br>